sagunms/CarND-MPC-Project/README.md

 ### Timestep Length (N) and Elapsed Duration (dt)

 The model works by creating a reference trajectory for T seconds ahead on the horizon of current vehicle position (T = N * dt).
 Larger T means longer horizon and smoother changes over time.
 However, it can also be computationally expensive and also can cause large deviations in tracking as  horizon can change a lot.
 On the contrary, smaller T means shorter horizons and less smooth changes over time.
 But is faster computationally with more accuracy.

-Initially, I ran the simulation with the values (N=25, dt=0.05) but the car went through extreme turns went out of the track.
-After some experimentation and tweaks, (N=10, dt=0.1) seem to work quite well with my final cost function mentioned earlier.
-It also uses computation because of smaller N and larger dt.
+I ran the simulation with the values (N=20, dt=0.05) and it seem to work quite well with my final cost function mentioned earlier.

 ### Polynomial Fitting and MPC Preprocessing